 Least Known Characters Of Mahabharata – Barbarika

 Barbarika was a devotee of Lord Shiva.
-He learnt art of war from his mother.
-He was given three invincible arrow by Eight Gods (Ashta-Devata).
-First arrow was capable of marking all those whom Barbarika wants to kill, Second arrow was capable of marking all those whom Barbarika wants to save and Third arrow was capable of killing all which were unmarked.
-In simple words Barbarika was capable of killing everyone.
+He learned the art of war from his mother.
+He was given three invincible arrows by Eight Gods (Ashta-Devata).
+The first arrow was capable of marking all those whom Barbarika wants to kill, the Second arrow was capable of marking all those whom Barbarika wants to save and the Third arrow was capable of killing all which were unmarked.
+In simple words, Barbarika was capable of killing everyone.
 And the arrows would come back into his quiver.

 After the war, Pandava’s and Krishna asked Barbarika ‘who was the reason of victory of Pandava’s?’
 As he played the role of only a witness he was a good candidate to ask that question.
 Barbarika said he could only see a Chakra destroying all the enemies and Mahakali with red tongue consuming all adharmi’s.
 So it was clear to Pandava’s that it was Narayana and Mahamaya (Goddess) who destroyed Adharma.

 Such was the role of Barbarika in Mahabharata.
 People who know Barbarika still debate about what would have happened he was allowed to take part in Kurukshetra war?
 Wasn’t his story interesting?